-- 1. Install the ZENworks Agent.
-After installing the agent, novell-zisdservice on Windows and novell-zislnx on Linux services are started. - If the devices are PXE-capable, make sure PXE is enabled (see Section 2.7, "Enabling PXE on Devices," on page 89) and make sure that Configuration Management is installed on your server to make it an Imaging Server (see Section 2.1, "Preparing a Preboot Services Imaging Server," on page 41).
+- 1. Install the Novell ZENworks Configuration Management Imaging Agent, novell-zisdservice on Windows devices and novell-zislnx on Linux devices. - If the devices are PXE-capable, make sure PXE is enabled (see Section 2.7, "Enabling PXE on Devices," on page 89) and make sure that Configuration Management is installed on your server to make it an Imaging Server (see Section 2.1, "Preparing a Preboot Services Imaging Server," on page 41).